Keewano Unity SDK

 }

-Not all ads grant items to the player:
+Not all ads grant items to the player - it depends on your game logic:

 {